zaza107-1/project3default/README.md

 ## Hyperparameter Tuning
-We used the hyperparameter tuning with a random sampling of parameter C and max_iter and a median stopping policy as the early termination policy.
+We performed a Logisticregression task and we used the hyperparameter tuning with a random sampling of parameter C and max_iter and a median stopping policy as the early termination policy.
 About the parameter C we used three possible values, 1,10 and 100.
 About max_iterations we used 50,100 and 150.